beitmenotyou-com/OmniSocial-ProtocolKit/docs/docs-openapi.md

 - Add OpenAPI annotations to all gateway routes
 - Regenerate spec file on API changes

-> OmniSocial Hub aims for fully documented, self-explaining APIs by default.
+> OmniSocial ProtocolKit aims for fully documented, self-explaining APIs by default.